kendraio/kendraio-app/docs/workflow/blocks/context_block.rst

 **State** is shared by all blocks.
 The content of state is stored in memory and is available to any subsequent flows - but only on the same tab until that tab is closed or reloaded.
 There are two possible ways to address the content of state:
 **state.global** contains all data stored in the state.
 **state.local** is a dynamic sub-branch of the global state based on the current url. (eg. on path "x/y" state.local is the equivalent of "state.global.x.y")
+**state.flags** provides an additional, top level shortcut to state information.
+Flags is intended to be used to store small units of information that do not belong inside the standard url hierarchy.

 For more detailed information, see the State section below.